Skip to content

 The artistry of olive oil

 Olive trees, MallorcaThe 500-year-old estate of Son Moragues is an oasis of calm compared to the bustling heat of Valldemossa, just a ten-minute walk away.
-Here, olive trees stretch as far as the eye can see, creeping down the mountainside and towards the sea.
+Here, olive trees stretch as far as the eye can see, creeping down the mountainside and toward the sea.
 You’ll take a jeep tour around this vast grove, learning about the history of the area and how they cultivate their high-quality olives.
 Upon arriving at a sun-dappled pool, you’ll be treated to a picnic and have the opportunity to sample some fresh Son Moragues olive oil.

 Sandal making workshop